Uploading a TMX File

 tm_import.png#asset:3472

-5. Select a file from your computer then hit Import.
+5. Select a file from your computer, then click Import.

 upload_tmx_new.png#asset:4552

 If you want to overwrite your existing TM with the contents of your TMX, check the box next to Overwrite existing TM and rebuild it from the TMX file.
-Since this is destructive behavior, we recommend reading the next section before proceeding.
+Since this is destructive behavior, we recommend you read the next section before proceeding.

 Overwriting-language.png#asset:4937